github/docs/content/admin/user-management/requiring-two-factor-authentication-for-an-organization.md

 ---
 title: Requiring two-factor authentication for an organization
-intro: 'You can require organization members and outside collaborators to enable two-factor authentication for their personal accounts in an organization, making it harder for malicious actors to access an organization''s repositories and settings.'
+intro: 'You can require organization members and outside collaborators to enable two-factor authentication for their personal accounts in an organization, making it harder for malicious actors to access an organization\'s repositories and settings.'
 redirect_from:
   - /enterprise/admin/user-management/requiring-two-factor-authentication-for-an-organization
 versions: